 How Does Radon Get Into the Home?

-The primary defense against the dangers that radon poses to your home is having a home inspector test it to detect unsafe or elevated radon levels.
-Pillar To Post Home Inspectors will help you protect against these dangers by detecting Radon gas building up in your home.
-By employing state-of-the-art testing equipment Pillar To Post Home Inspectors can accurately measure radon levels in your house.
-Gathering the data and helping you to understand this phenomenon will provide peace of mind as you look to make your home healthy for your family.
+The primary defense against the dangers that radon poses to your family’s health is having a home inspector test it to detect unsafe levels of radon.
+Using state-of-the-art testing equipment, Pillar To Post Home Inspectors can accurately measure the radon levels in your house.
+Gathering this data and helping you to understand this phenomenon will provide peace of mind as you look to make your home healthy for your family.
 Radon testing is the crucial first step in mitigating this potential danger.

 Find your local home inspector